Blosc/caterva-scipy21/caterva_workshop.md

 +++ {"slideshow": {"slide_type": "slide"}}

-# Caterva: a multidimensional container with double partitioning
+# Caterva: A Compressed And Multidimensional Container For Medium/Big Data

 The Blosc Developer Team.
 SciPy Conference 2021.